yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 We've also highlighted some of the type abstractions employed by [yoke](https://github.com/yokecd/yoke) to make working with `Strings` and `Buffers` more intuitive and manageable.

-Finally, we've examined various conventions for representing data of different types, showing how to pass complex data structures and errors back and forth between the host and guest.
+Finally, we've examined various conventions for representing data of different types, showing how to pass complex data structures and errors back and forth between the Host and Guest.

 I hope this deep dive into WebAssembly interfacing inspires you to experiment and innovate with WebAssembly in your own projects.
 Happy tinkering!